-Note 11 - Discretely Presented Component Unit Disclosure
+Note 10 - Discretely Presented Component Unit Disclosure

-A. - Nature of Activities and Summary of Significant Accounting Policies
+A. - Nature of Activities and Significant Accounting Policies

-Organization and Nature of Activities
+Nature of Activities

 Yavapai College Foundation ("Foundation") is a not-for-profit corporation formed in the State of Arizona in 1971.
 The Foundation's mission is to support Yavapai College ("College") objectives and activities through resource development and to promote community awareness of the College and its programs.
-As a private, community-based, nonprofit organization, the Foundation is fiscally and organizationally separate from the College.
+As a nonprofit entity, the Foundation is fiscally and organizationally separate from the state-governed College.

-The major activities of the Foundation include providing scholarships to Yavapai College students, providing capital additions to Yavapai College, and providing financial resources for academic and vocational programs at Yavapai College.
-Resources to fund these activities are provided mainly from investment income, contributions, grants, rents, and profits from the sale of homes built by the Yavapai College Construction Technology Program.
+The major activities of the Foundation include providing scholarships to College students, capital additions to the College, administrative and financial services to the Community Events program for the College, and providing financial resources for many academic and vocational programs at the College.
+Resources to fund these activities are provided mainly from investment income, contributions, grants, and rents.

 The bylaws of the Foundation allow for the creation of auxiliaries when a group of people demonstrate a need, provide the organization, and desire to support the Foundation mission in a particular area of interest.
-The Foundation has three auxiliaries: FRIENDS of Yavapai College Art ("FRIENDS"), The Roughrider Club ("RRC"), and the Performing Arts Charitable Endowment ("PACE").
+The Foundation has three auxiliaries: FRIENDS of Yavapai College Art (FRIENDS), The Roughrider Club (RRC), and the Performing Arts Charitable Endowment (PACE).